 Premiered at the Edinburgh Fringe 1989 by Aesthetics on Stage; Dir: Samantha Pinnell

 3m 4f.
 Approx 2h 30'

-Two brothers' incestuous relationship flares up on the occasion of the older's wedding.
+Two brothers' incestuous relationship flares up on the occasion of the older brother's wedding.

 Rehearsed Reading at Finborough Theatre London by The Steam Industry; Dir: Lucille O'Flanagan